Sexual Harassment FAQ

 Whether you are a victim of sexual harassment in the workplace or suspect it is occurring, you likely have many questions about where to go from here.
-The sexual harassment attorneys of Brown Kwon & Lam understand how delicate these situations are and will fight aggressively for you.
-Take a look at these frequently asked questions about workplace sexual harassment in New York.
+The New York sexual harassment attorneys of Brown Kwon & Lam understand how delicate these situations are and will fight aggressively for you.
+Take a look at these frequently asked questions about workplace harassment in New York.

-What is considered sexual harassment?
+What does New York consider sexual harassment?

-In general, anything that makes the work environment uncomfortable or impacts an employee’s ability to work is considered sexual harassment.
+In general, anything that makes the work environment uncomfortable or impacts an employee’s ability to work is sexual harassment.
 This may include:

-- Making sexual or lewd comments including unwanted sexual advances or gestures
+- Making sexual or lewd comments, including unwanted sexual advances or gestures.

-- Inappropriately making unwelcome physical contact with another person
+- Inappropriately making unwelcome physical contact with another person.

-- Asking a coworker about their sexual orientation/history, etc.
+- Asking a co-worker about their sexual orientation/history, etc.

 Does employment rank matter?

-Sexual harassment need not only occur between a supervisor and subordinates.
+Harassment need not only occur between a supervisor and subordinates.
 The harasser can be an independent contractor of the employer, a co-worker, or a non-employee, such as a vendor.

-In addition, under New York’s Human Rights Law, retaliation for making an internal complaint to your employer, or for filing a complaint with the Division of Human Rights is prohibited.
+In addition, under New York’s Human Rights Law, retaliation for making an internal complaint to your employer or for filing a complaint with the Division of Human Rights is prohibited.